PercussiveRepair/nyum/_recipes/overnight_dough_poolish.md

 >
 > Place the dough ball face down in the semolina/cornmeal bowl and dust well
 >
-> With a little semolina or cornmeal on the work surface, place the dough ball face up again and use the press and stretch method to make a circle about 10-12 inches across. https://youtu.be/G-jPoROGHGE?t935
+> With a little semolina or cornmeal on the work surface, place the dough ball face up again and use the press and stretch method to make a circle about 10-12 inches across.
+[Youtube link demonstrating](https://youtu.be/G-jPoROGHGE?t=930)
 >
 > Once stretched, place on a cornmeal dusted pizza peel, dab the crust with olive oil, dress with sauce and cook on the stone in the oven for about 8 mins or until just baked
 >
-> Remove, add cheese and other toppings and place back in the oven until fully baked, about 5 mins Freezing left over dough balls
+> Remove, add cheese and other toppings and place back in the oven until fully baked, about 5 mins

->
+## Freezing left over dough balls

+---

 > Seal the dough balls in the flour dusted tray again with plastic wrap
 >
 > Place in the freezer overnight to freeze completely